The Wave Arizona Lottery: Winning a Permit in 2023

 It started out, “Congratulations!
 We wanted to let you know the lottery drawing recently took place and you’ve been awarded a permit reservation at Coyote Buttes North (The Wave)…”

 You see, winning The Wave Arizona lottery was on my bucket list for nearly a decade, along with visiting Big Sky, Montana, hiking in Hawaii, and road-tripping through The Great 8 in South Dakota (check, check, and check!).
-I tried to get a Coyote Buttes North hiking permit at least a few dozen times.
-The Wave Arizona permit is one of the most difficult to get in the entire US.

 This post contains affiliate links.
 I may receive a small commission — at no cost to you — if you click or make a purchase through any of them.
 For more information, read my disclosure statement.
 I appreciate you!